The-Ahmed-Shahriar/RDT-Protocol/README.md

 ### Executing the Program

-The commands are the same as those specified in the assignment description.
-**Network Emulator**:
+**Network**:
 ```
-# Based on how you have nEmulator setup...
+# Based on how you have a network or network emulator emulator setup...
+# If you want to run an emulator (e.g., UW nEmulator) then run
 $ ./nEmulator <nEmulator data port> <receiver hostname> <receiver data port> <nEmulator ack port> <sender hostname> <sender ack port> <max delay (ms)> <pkt loss probability> <verbose-mode>
 ```
 **Receiver**: